Lstanier18/Group5-Web-Dev/1_user_and_competitor_research/proposal.md

 ## Business objectives/goals

 User Questions

 •	What are the important areas to focus on to improve physical health and wellbeing?

 •	Common pitfalls when trying to live a healthy lifestyle?

-•	Examples of exercises to improve one’s physical health.
+•	Examples of exercises to improve one’s physical health

 •	The importance of a healthy diet and what makes a healthy diet?

 •	How one can better manage their mental health?

 Objectives / Goals

 •	Full functioning website

 •	Content that is easy to digest for the user